wolfgang-stefani/PID-Controller/README.md

 # PID-Controller
 This software implements a PID controller in C++ to maneuver a vehicle around a track in a simulator.
 The simulator will provide the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angles.
-The following clips shows the vehicle in the simulator controlled by the PID controller.
-This is only for demonstration.
-The coefficients still can be tuned to perform an even more smooth and comfortable ride.
+The following clip shows the vehicle in the simulator controlled by the PID controller.

 <p align="left">
   <img width="362" height="272" src="readme_data/pid.gif">
 </p>

+This is only for demonstration.
+The coefficients can be tuned to follow the intended trajectory more accurately resulting in a more comfortable and less shaky ride.

 ---

 ## Fundamentals